cristiandlr/YoutuBot/README.md

 # YoutuBot
-A Windows console app to automate Youtube video uploads
+A Windows console app to automate Youtube video uploads.

+Written in .NET / C#.